 How to watch the Six Nations in USA

 Watching the Six Nations in the USA is as simple as watching it anywhere else!
-By simply follow the steps in guide above and connecting the a UK server, you are able to hide your true location and pretend to be in the UK.
+By simply following the steps in the guide above and connecting to a UK server, you are able to hide your true location and pretend to be in the UK.
 This means that you will have a valid UK IP in order to access both ITV Hub and BBC iPlayer – both of which show Rugby Six Nations matches – from across the pond!

 Where Can I Watch 6 Nations Rugby Online?

 The good news for Rugby fans is that you will be able to watch all of the Rugby for free: no matter where you are.
 This is because all the matches are available on Freeview terrestrial British TV channels.

 However, as you probably know, both those British online streaming players are geo-restricted for UK residents only.
 This means you will need a VPN to tune in and watch the Six Nations live.

 Just in case you prefer to watch a Six Nations Rugby with a different nation’s commentary here are some other TV stations that will be showing Six Nations live.
 You can use a VPN to watch any of these options.
 Simply connect to a VPN server in the country of your choice.